 Radiology Prior Authorization Policy for Urgent Cases

-It is the imaging facility’s responsibility to confirm before providing service that eviCore has issued an authorization number.
-In the case of urgent examinations, or in cases in which, in the opinion of the attending care provider or other health care professional, a change is required from the authorized examination, and the eviCore healthcare offices are unavailable, you may perform the services, and you may request a new or modified authorization number.
+The imaging facility must confirm before providing service that eviCore issued an authorization number.
+In the case of urgent examinations, or cases in which, in the opinion of the attending care provider or other health care professional, a change is required from the authorized examination, and the eviCore offices are unavailable, you may perform the services and request a new or modified authorization number.
 You must make the request within two business days of the service date through the Imaging Care Management department for Radiology.
-You should make the request immediately if the eviCore healthcare offices are available.
+You should make the request immediately if the eviCore offices are available.

 Getting Prior Authorizations for Outpatient Radiology, Cardiology, and Radiation Therapy

-To obtain prior authorizations online for outpatient radiology, cardiology, and radiation therapy procedures use the Advance Notification and Prior Authorization tool on Link.
+Obtain prior authorizations for outpatient radiology, cardiology, and radiation therapy procedures on UHCprovider.com using the Link Advance Notification and Prior Authorization app.

 Phone: 877-PRE-AUTH | 877-773-2884